Artificial Intelligence Master of Science Degree

 Elective courses: Make this degree your own by customizing electives to fit your goals.
 Develop depth in an area of special interest with electives that focus on central AI themes such as machine learning, natural language and speech processing, computer vision, robotics, sociotechnical AI analysis, and more.

-- Capstone or thesis: Choose to complete a capstone course and an extra elective course, or spend the equivalent of two courses on a thesis project with an individual expert advisor.
+- Capstone or thesis: Choose to complete a capstone course and an extra elective course or spend the equivalent of two courses on a thesis project with an individual expert advisor.

-Interdisciplinary Curriculum
+Interdisciplinary AI Curriculum

 Careers in Artificial Intelligence

-Careers and Experiential Learning
+Careers and Cooperative Education

 Typical Job Titles